Algorithms for Unipolar and Generalized Split Graphs: Preliminaries

-\begin{lemma} If $G=(V,E)$ is unipolar and $G^\prime=(V, E \cup F)$ is a minimal triangulation of $G$, then in any clique split $H, H_1, ..., H_k$ of $G$ the endpoints of edges in $F$ will be such that one is in $H$ and the other is in $H_j$, for some $j$. \end{lemma} \textbf{Proof.} The proof follows from Lemmas \ref{obs-no-holes} and \ref{obs-C4}, and the fact that the triangulation is minimal. $\Box$
+\begin{lemma} If $G=(V,E)$ is unipolar and $G^\prime=(V, E \cup F)$ is a minimal triangulation of $G$, then, in any unipolar partition $H, H_1, ..., H_k$ of $G$, the endpoints of edges in $F$ will be such that one is in $H$ and the other is in $H_j$, for some $j$. \end{lemma} \textbf{Proof.} The proof follows from Lemmas \ref{obs-no-holes} and \ref{obs-C4}, and the fact that the triangulation is minimal. $\Box$

 Lemma \ref{obs-triang} also follows from Lemma \ref{obs-C4} and the following characterization due to Rose, Tarjan, and Lueker \cite{RTL}. \begin{theorem} \normalfont{\cite{RTL}} A triangulation $G^\prime$ is minimal if and only if every fill edge is the unique chord of a $C_4$ in $G^\prime$. \end{theorem}